natewilcox/-natewilcox-phaser-scenes/README.md

 ## Getting Started

-These scenes are published on npm.
 To use them in your Phaser game, install the package using npm:

 ```bash
 npm install @natewilcox/phaser-scenes